Dylan Shiel: Essendon

 Following a salary cap issue at the GWS Giants, Shiel was encouraged to explore his options elsewhere and with the intention to continue his football in Victoria in the coming years, he decided to entertain the idea.
 He met with four clubs: St Kilda, Hawthorn, Carlton and Essendon and decided with the latter, Carlton explored extreme methods in trying to lure Dylan, flying the midfield star to Noosa on a private jet as part of a bold pitch to snare his signature.
 It is believed he turned down more than $3 million to sign with Essendon as he was chasing success over money and was put off by Carlton’s luxurious pitch which included caviar and an entourage of Carlton power brokers, including Chris Judd.
 The trade was done in the dying minutes of the 2018 Trade Period with Essendon sending Pick 9 and their 2019 first-round pick to GWS, and GWS' 2019 second-round pick being sent back to Essendon along with Shiel.

-Shiel commenced his first pre-season at Essendon in November 2018 with the expectation of slotting straight into the starting midfield in his first game for the club against his old side on 24/3/2019.
+Shiel commenced his first pre-season at Essendon in November 2018 with the expectation of slotting straight into the starting midfield in his first game for the club against his old side on March 24th 2019.

 After a full preseason, Shiel played 4 games adjusting to playing in the Essendon midfield until playing his "breakout game" at his new club in Round 5 against North Melbourne.
 Regarded by many as best afield, Shiel recorded an astonishing 866 metres gained together with his 10 inside 50s and 4 goal assists.
 In the 2019 season Shiel came second in the Essendon Football Club Best and Fairest.

 Shiel battled with form and injuries over the rest of his time at Essendon, including being omitted from the team at times throughout 2024 and 2025.
 At the end of the 2025 season, Shiel and Essendon agreed to mutually part ways after 99 matches across 7 seasons.
-Shiel expressed an openness to continue his career at a third club if there is was any interest, but also a willingness to embrace retirement if not.
+Shiel expressed an openness to continue his career at a third club if there was any interest, but also a willingness to embrace retirement if not.